French skincare is my love language. And French soaps. And French makeup. And French perfumes.

 And Bastide bottles all of these in delicate glass vials, under the calming hand of Aix-en-Provence native Frédéric Fekkaï (yes, of the hair fame!) and his wife Shirin.

 Ingredients are sourced from this extraordinary landscape, then blended with generations of French beauty savoir-faire and packaged in environmentally conscious bottles.
-No toxic chemicals allowed.
+No toxic chemicals are allowed.

-And like France, it’s almost impossible to pick a favorite.
 But if I had to choose just one Bastide formulation, it would be the Huile Seche Epatante Dry Oil Mist.
 Replete with lush oils and the smells of orange blossom, a spritz is just what you need for the glow of sun kissed skin.
 Sans the greasiness.

 Doux Me Soupçon d’Insouciance

-Doux Me products are so natural, French mamas often use this brand on their bébés.
+Doux Me products are so natural French mamas often use this brand on their bébés.

 Mistral Sur La Route Luxury Bar Soap